palmcoasty/bunkerweb-templates/templates/pi-hole/readme.md

 # Pi-hole on Root Domain with BunkerWeb

 It is possible to serve Pi-hole at the root of your domain, but this adds an extra attack surface and is **not advised**.
-Additionally, you will always be redirected to `/admin/` — this is how Pi-hole is built and cannot be changed.
+Additionally, you will always be redirected to `/admin/` — this is how Pi-hole is built and cannot be changed, by using bunkerweb you would need to modify pi-hole its self to achieve that.

 If you still want to proceed, use the raw config below instead of the template.json.